czhaoca/airport-flight-data-collector/docs/environment.md

 1. Log in to your Cloudflare account
 2. Navigate to the Workers section
 3. Create a new Worker or use an existing one
-4. Note down your Cloudflare Account ID
-5. Identify your Cloudflare Subdomain:
+4. Identify your Cloudflare Subdomain:
    - Look at the URL of any of your existing workers
    - It will be in the format: `https://worker-name.your-subdomain.workers.dev`
    - The part between `worker-name` and `workers.dev` is your subdomain